angrysharkstudio/Unity-Python-Build-Automation/README.md

 ## License

-MIT License - Copyright (c) 2025 Angry Shark Studio
+MIT License - Copyright © 2025 Angry Shark Studio

-See LICENSE file for details.
+See the LICENSE file for details.

 ## Contributing